raspberrypisig/homeassistant-sharelistings/README.md

-# Share Explorer Home Assistant Addon
+# WWW Folder Explorer Home Assistant Addon

 This addon allows you to explore the files and folders in /config/www using HTTP.